 The Plan is funded with fixed contribution rates for both members and the State of Nebraska.
 If such contributions are less than the Actuarially Determined Contribution, the State makes an additional contribution.
-The Actuarially Determined Contributions in the Schedule of Employer Contributions are calculated as of the January 1 preceding the first day of the fiscal year in which contributions are reported (January 1, 2018 actuarial valuation applies for contributions reported for July 1, 2018 to June 30, 2019).
+The Actuarially Determined Contributions in the Schedule of Employer Contributions are calculated as of the January 1 preceding the first day of the fiscal year in which contributions are reported (January 1, 2019 actuarial valuation applies for contributions reported for July 1, 2019 to June 30, 2020).

-The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported for the most recent fiscal year, June 30, 2019 (based on the January 1, 2018 actuarial valuation).
+The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution reported for the most recent fiscal year, June 30, 2020 (based on the January 1, 2019 actuarial valuation).

-Actuarial cost method Entry age

-Amortization method Level dollar amount, closed

-Remaining amortization period 25 years

-Asset valuation method 5-year smoothed market

-Price Inflation 2.75 percent

-Wage Inflation 3.50 percent

-Salary increases, including wage 3

-inflation

-3.50 to 4.93 percent

-Long-term Rate of Return, net of investment expense, including price inflation dividends

-Interest crediting rate, including
+Actuarial cost method Entry age Amortization method Level dollar amount, closed Remaining amortization period 25 years Asset valuation method 5-year smoothed market Price Inflation 2.75 percent Wage Inflation 3.50 percent Salary increases, including wage inflation 3.50 to 4.93 percent Long-term Rate of Return, net of investment expense, including price inflation 7.50 percent Interest crediting rate, including dividends 6.25 percent